 Here are the basic supplies that you’ll need to get started:

-- Wreath form – We recommend these metal macrame hoops for a nice look
+• Wreath form – We recommend these metal macrame hoops for a nice look

-- Grapevine Garland
+• Grapevine Garland

-- Assortment of flowers, berries and leaves
+• Assortment of flowers, berries and leaves (as least 2-3 stems of each of your choices)

-Start off by wrapping your grapevine around your wreath and adding a bit of floral wire to hold it on.
 If you want to use your wreath form without covering it then just skip this step and go straight to adding flowers!

 Lay your flowers out around your wreath form so you can get an idea of what they’ll look like when you add them.